syncfusion/blazor-docs/src/treemap/treemap/getting-started.md

 </SfTreeMap>
 ```

-> Refer [code block](#adding-treemap-component-to-an-application) to know the property value of **GrowthReport**.
+> Refer to the [code block](#adding-treemap-component-to-an-application) to know about the property value of **GrowthReport**.

 ![TreeMap with legend](images/Legend.png)

 ## Enable tooltip

-When space constraints prevent you from displaying information using data labels, the tooltip comes in handy.
-The tooltip can be enabled by setting the [`Visible`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.TreeMapTooltipSettings.html#Syncfusion_Blazor_TreeMap_TreeMapTooltipSettings_Visible) property to **true** in [`TreeMapTooltipSettings`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.TreeMapTooltipSettings.html).
+When space constraints prevents from displaying information using data labels, the tooltip comes in handy.
+The tooltip can be enabled by setting the [`Visible`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.TreeMapTooltipSettings.html#Syncfusion_Blazor_TreeMap_TreeMapTooltipSettings_Visible) property to **true** in the [`TreeMapTooltipSettings`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.TreeMapTooltipSettings.html).

 ```csharp
 <SfTreeMap DataSource="GrowthReport"